jcuhnoio/Olin_Data_Science_2023/challenges/c02-michelson-assignment.md

-**Observations**: - Write your observations here! - (Your response here) The recreation of the table has more significant figures. - Why might your table differ from Michelson’s? - (Your response here) When Michelson conducted the experiment, he could have rounded numbers to account for error.
+**Observations**: - Write your observations here! - (Your response here) The recreation of the table has more significant figures. - Why might your table differ from Michelson’s? - (Your response here) He could have rounded the numbers to account for precision of his measurements.

 The `Velocity` values in the dataset are the speed of light *in air*;
 Michelson introduced a couple of adjustments to estimate the speed of